 A 1 Vpp sine wave between 100 kHz and 40 MHz was send by DAC0 and measured by ADC0 (see script).
 The figure below shows the amplitude of the second and third harmonic, relative to the fundamental frequency:

 The crosstalk between the 2 ADC channels was characterized with the following script.
-Crosstalk is under -100 dB up to 40 MHz and under -90 dB up to 100 MHz.
+The crosstalk is under -95 dB up to 120 MHz.